jbh/bolt-ibmi/docs/GITBUCKET.md

 Documentation relevant to the IBM i GitBucket module.

 ## What is GitBucket?
-GitBucket is a Git web platform that runs on Java, is easy to install, and has GitHub API compatibility.
+GitBucket is an open source, Git web platform that runs on Java, is easy to install, and has GitHub API compatibility.
 Since it runs on Java, GitBucket can run on IBM i, making it simple to run a centralized, secure, and internal DevOps pipeline.

 ## Plans